-Here’s what you need to know about going no contact with ex.
+What you need to know about going no contact with an ex…

 There’s really no set amount of time.
 I’m still in no contact with people from years and years ago.
-I don’t make a concerted effort to not call them and I’m not ever thinking about it, I’m just living my life.
+I don’t make a concerted effort to not call them and I’m never thinking about it.
+I’m just living my life.

-If you’re fresh off a breakup and you want to know how long to implement the no contact rule, understand that contact should only be re-established when you’ve healed and there is a genuine desire for reconciliation on the other person’s end (as opposed to panicking because they’ve lost their air supply of narcissistic attention).
+If you’re fresh off a breakup and you want to know how long to implement the No Contact Rule, understand that contact should only be re-established when you’ve healed and there is a genuine desire for reconciliation on the other person’s end (as opposed to panicking because they’ve lost their narcissistic air supply).

-You should never telephonically, technologically or physically chase after anyone who in any way, participated in your dishonoring.
+You should never telephonically, technologically or physically chase after anyone who participated in your dishonoring.

 If you feel like communicating with your ex in any way would cost you or be a betrayal to your instinct… stay in no contact.
 The sky won’t fall.
-It’s whenever YOU feel good about it.
-More on this below.
+It boils down to whenever YOU feel good about it.

 But what if my ex texts me?
-How do I respond if I’m implementing the no contact rule and they ask me a direct question?
-(READ THIS ONE no matter what):
+How do I respond if I’m implementing the No Contact Rule and they ask me a direct question?

-After a breakup, you are at your most vulnerable emotionally.
+After a breakup, you are at your most vulnerable.
 It can be really hard to discern if the contact from your ex is them throwing you crumbs or taking a step toward wanting to reconcile in any way, with consideration of your feelings and awareness of what they did.

 Basically, any kind of contact from your ex that does not clearly communicate the intent to listen to you, to make things right (without knowing if you’ll even be open to it), to apologize and to reconcile is crumb throwing.

 Examples of crumb throwing texts: “I’m sorry,” “I miss you,” “Hope that you’re doing well,” “Hi.
-Please let me know if you’re okay,” etc. YAWN.
-I also have a huge problem with exclamation marks.
-Whenever you get a “hey!” or a “hi!!” it just reeks of disingenuous, “I’m-going-to-pretend-like-I’m-doing-well-and-keeping-the-convo-light-despite-the-fact-that-I-hurt-you-and-was-a-complete-f*cktard.”
+Please let me know if you’re okay,” etc. I also have a huge problem with exclamation marks.
+Whenever you get a “hey!” or a “hi!!” it just reeks of disingenuous, “I’m-going-to-pretend-like-I’m-doing-well-and-keeping-the-convo-light-despite-the-fact-that-I-hurt-you-and-was-a-complete-piece-of-sh*t.”

-Remember this: The no contact rule is a time for you to heal and for your ex to experience the reality of your absence and the consequences of their actions and decisions.
+Remember this: The No Contact Rule is a time for you to heal.
+It’s a time for your ex to experience the reality of your absence and the consequences of their actions, inactions, and decisions.